Thinking of taking up model aircraft flying as a hobby?

 The ideal first model is a high wing aircraft with some dihedral (wings are set in a shallow ‘V’ shape not flat) as this gives the model inherent stability while the trainee pilot gets to grips with controlling it – very important in the early days of learning to fly.
 You may want to fly a Spitfire but this is not the type of model to learn with.
 Beginners models are often described as ‘trainers’.

-In the past, radio control model aircraft had to be built from kits.
-Kits are still available today but numbers are declining as increasingly models are being produced as ARTF, which stands for ‘Almost Ready to Fly’.
+In the past, radio control model aircraft had to be built from kits but these are hard to find these days and increasingly models are being produced as ARTF, which stands for ‘Almost Ready to Fly’.
 ARTF models tend to be about 90% pre-built and require very little work to get flying, usually limited to gluing the two halves of the pre-built, pre-covered wings together, gluing on the tail and fin, installing engine and radio, then away you go.
 This should take about a week or two of evenings and allows you to ‘get flying’ faster.

 Lets now take a look at the two options of trainer model, those powered by internal combustion (glow) engines (usually referred to as i.c.) and those powered by electric motors.